sysrep/time-viz/Design_My_Timeline.md

 Let's remove the original code `{eventsInTimeRange.map(event =>  <Event event={event} key={event.id}/> )}`, and think how we arw going to use `props.emotion` and `props.sentiment` in `<Event />`

 I want to use vertical positioning to represent the value of `props.sentiment`.
-The higher the `props.sentiment`, the hight our event.
+The higher the `props.sentiment`, the height our event.
 The value of `props.sentiment` related to the positive emotion of the text context in the event.
-The more postive the text should have higher vertical positions in the timeline.
-My appraoch seems to make sense.
+The more positive the text should have higher vertical positions in the timeline.
+My approach seems to make sense.

 Since I am using the CSS "[top](http://www.w3schools.com/cssref/pr_pos_top.asp)" to apply visual style on my element.
 And by reading the definition of "[top](http://www.w3schools.com/cssref/pr_pos_top.asp)" in w3schools.
-I know that the "top" is the distance to the top edge of the elemnt's nearest positioned ancestor.
+I know that the "top" is the distance to the top edge of the element's nearest positioned ancestor.
 (In our case is the distance to the edge of timelineContainer).
-I create a new constant `negativeness` and assing its value to "(1 - sentiment)"
+I create a new constant `negativeness` and assign its value to "(1 - sentiment)"

 ```
 const { sentiment } = props;